nodejs/node-addon-api/doc/function.md

 addon.fn();
 ```

-With the `Function` class it is possible to call a JavaScript function object
+With the `Napi::Function` class it is possible to call a JavaScript function object
 from a native add-on with two different methods: `Call` and `MakeCallback`.
 The API of these two methods is very similar, but they are used in different
 contexts.
 The `MakeCallback` method is used to call from native code back into